nilp0inter/book-digi-tools/README.md

 # book-digi-tools

-A personalized toolkit for digitizing university math textbooks and course materials.
+A personal toolkit for digitizing and organizing university-level math textbooks and study materials.

+This project aims to streamline the process of transforming printed or handwritten math content into clean, structured, and easily accessible digital formats—empowering better study, note-taking, and long-term preservation.

+## License

+This project is licensed under the MIT License.